shadowraven65/revshells-cli/README.md

-# revshell-cli: A Reverse Shell Command Generator and Listener Manager
+# revshells-cli: A Reverse Shell Command Generator and Listener Manager

 ## Description
-revshell-cli is a versatile tool designed for cybersecurity professionals.
+revshells-cli is a versatile tool designed for cybersecurity professionals.
 It generates customizable reverse shell commands, supports multiple encoding options, and manages listeners in different modes (CLI/GUI).
 It can handle various shell types and listeners such as Netcat, Metasploit, and pwncat.
 It also features automatic IP address fetching from network interfaces.
 It was inspired by revshells.com.
 NOTE: I have not done any other testing besides on Kali with Xfce for now and you will need to install something like xclip for the clipboard option to work.

 ## Usage